 The dual diagnosis program at Skyland Trail is designed to treat clients with a primary mood, thought, or anxiety disorder who have a co-occurring substance misuse issue.
 Research shows that treating both problems at the same time leads to the best results.
 Skyland Trail is not appropriate for individuals with a primary substance use disorder and is not a detoxification facility.
 Dual Diagnosis clients meet in an additional daily group focused on understanding the addictive process, managing cravings, utilizing community supports and preventing relapse.
 Individual work with a primary counselor and a psychiatrist addresses both psychiatric and substance use challenges.
 Our experts give our clients the best chance for recovery through effective medications, therapy and connections to 12-step recovery programs.
 Recovery is not just about "giving things up."
 It is also about constructing a life that supports health and happiness in a sustainable way.

-Specialized and respectful mental health residential treatment facilities offer socialization and support.
-All adult clients admit to the precautionary floor at Skyland Trail South Residential Campus.
-After medically cleared, adult clients transition to a residential room at South Campus or the Rollins Campus.
+Respectful mental health residential treatment facilities offer opportunities for socialization and support.
+Adult patients admit to the Rollins Campus or the Skyland Trail South Residential Campus.
 All our adult psychiatric residential treatment facilities offer private bedrooms and bathrooms and are:

 - voluntary, unlocked facilities

 - accredited by The Joint Commission

 - staffed 24/7 with nurses and residential counselors

 - surrounded by gardens